Whomp!: Motivation Dude

-An anthropomorphic representation of Ronnie's motivation (or lack thereof), "M-dude" takes sadistic pleasure in beating, humiliating or demeaning Ronnie for his apparent laziness or his physical appearance.
+An anthropomorphic representation of Ronnie's motivation (or lack thereof), "M-dude" takes sadistic pleasure in savagely beating, humiliating and demeaning Ronnie for his laziness and his physical appearance.
 He is described by the author as "a simple portrayal of my own self-loathing".
 M-Dude also displays occasional homo-erotic behaviour toward Ronnie (more specifically, Ronnie's belly).

 Books

 Whomp! has published four books, which are sold online through the website.
 Books are often shipped with custom hand-drawn art, often to the customer's specification.